This post may contain affiliate links. Please read our disclosure policy.

 Happy Meatless Monday!
 This might be the BEST meatless Monday meal we have had in a LONG time.
-It is light, yet still filling and it is packed full of flavor!
-Mexican Crema is usually made with sour cream, which I always sub with Greek Yogurt instead.
+This Black Bean Chile Rellenos with Yogurt Mexican Crema is light, yet still filling and it is packed full of flavor!
+Mexican Crema is usually made with sour cream, which I always sub with Greek yogurt instead.
 It turned out fabulous!
 My husband, who really does not much care for any “meatless meal” said that this was one of the best things I have ever made!
 I was shocked!
 You guys have to give this dish a try and let us know what you think!

 - 2-4 poblano peppers (Select firm, meaty peppers without wrinkles for roasting)